-Daniel Großbröhmer is a Senior Project Manager in Active Philanthropy's consulting practice.
-He leads various client and partner initiatives and advises on how organisations can integrate climate themes into their programmes and strategies.
+Daniel Großbröhmer leads Active Philanthropy's consulting practice.
+He runs various client and partner initiatives and advises on how organisations can integrate climate themes into their programmes and strategies.

 As an impact management specialist, he ensures that projects achieve maximum outcomes.

 Previously, he worked with the German donor organisation Bread for the World for nine years.
 Most recently, he was based in Yangon, Myanmar, where he provided impact assessments on development projects and advised local NGOs on strategy and project planning.

 Daniel holds an MBA in International Management from Berlin School of Economics and Law / Anglia Ruskin University Cambridge and a B. A. in Modern Languages, Culture and Economics from Gießen’s Justus Liebig University.

 Charlotte Hornung compiles climate insights in an accessible way and carries Active Philanthropy's messages out into the world.
 As communications lead, she always keeps an eye on the big picture.